Tallship Sailing in Denmark; South Funen

 Is there WIFI?

-No!
-Time to disconnect from the modern conforms and reconnect with nature!
+No but there's plenty of 5G if you need it - otherwise, it's time to disconnect from the modern conforms and reconnect with nature!

 Can I charge my phone/Camera?